 TCO2 token contracts still carry all the attributes and metadata of the NFT, making them specific to a given project and vintage.
 This is crucial because voluntary market carbon credits trade at very different price points due to credits of a certain type or with specific attributes being more sought-after than others.
 This system guarantees that a soil carbon project with additional certification can be priced higher than a large-scale renewable energy project.

-Together, the TCO2 contracts deployed on Polygon create a standardized meta-registry of carbon credits.
+Together, the TCO2 contracts deployed on Celo and Polygon create a standardized meta-registry of carbon credits.